 25. Describe when defense coverage will be provided for administrative or regulatory agency hearings such as State Employment Commissions, Equal Employment Opportunity Commission (EEOC), Arbitration Proceedings:

-6
+26. Describe when Defense coverage will be provided for administrative/due process hearings associated with Special Education claims.

 27. Describe coverage provided for claims alleging integration or desegregation of students based on race, national origin, or ethnic background: